Agrinews Japanese take to Vietnamese coffee

 The country’s coffee output might fall by 20 percent this year because of low water levels and the threat of a drought in its main coffee-growing region, the Vietnam Coffee and Cacao Association has warned.

-Saigon grocery store shuns plastics to wrap products in banana leaves Saigon grocery store shuns plastics… Southern provinces replace crops on ineffective rice growing area Southern provinces replace crops on…
+Saigon grocery store shuns plastics to wrap products in banana leaves Saigon grocery store shuns plastics to wrap products… Southern provinces replace crops on ineffective rice growing area Southern provinces replace crops on ineffective rice growing…